Vichaycocha:

 Turquoise Lagoon, Stone Towers and Hot Springs in One Hike

 Vichaycocha is a peasant community located in the Pacaraos district, Huaral province, in the Lima highlands.
-It is an emerging destination for adventure tourism, known for its impressive natural rock formations that resemble towers or a “stone palace”, its emerald and turquoise-colored lagoons, and a mountain with reddish hues similar to the colorful mountains of Cusco.
-Added to this are the Collpa hot springs, ideal for recovering energy after hikes.
+It is an emerging destination for adventure tourism, known for its impressive natural rock formations that resemble towers or a "stone palace," its emerald and turquoise-colored lagoons, and a reddish-hued mountain similar to the colorful mountains of Cusco.
+Added to this are the Collpa hot springs, ideal for recovering after hikes.

 📍 Location and distance from Lima